szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make multi-classed thieves always incur in a -1 backstab multiplier for balance (2400) (IWDEE BGEE BG2EE EET)

-Thieves are almost always used as multiclasses because that is vastly superior to picking a single-class thief.
+Thieves are almost always used in multiclass because that is vastly superior to picking a single-class thief.
 This component aims to address that by making multiclass thieves incur a -1 backstab multiplier.
 A second class already gives them plenty of advantages.
+Mix this with tweaks that improve single-classed thieves, if you believe in my holy mission and crusade to achieve true Thief supremacy.

 </details>